Early Childhood Programs

 View resources, quick facts and figures, and educational opportunities for:

-- Pre-K – Child must by four years old on on or before September 1st.
-The Maryland State Department of Education requires that the Pre-K program be made available first to students who meet first priority criteria: disadvantaged economic status, homelessness and foster care.
+- Pre-K – Child must be four years old on or before September 1st.
+The Maryland State Department of Education requires that the pre-K program be made available first to students who meet first priority criteria: income eligible, homelessness and foster care.
+Learn more about HCPSS pre-K programs →

 Children must be 5 years old by September 1 in order to enroll in kindergarten.
 Every child who is 5 years old by September 1 must be enrolled in a kindergarten program or have an approved waiver.